Xavier Niel: Recognition

 In August 2015, Wired named him as the seventh most influential personality in technology in the world.
 In February 2017, Vanity Fair named him the most influential French person in the world abroad.

 Niel received the title of Knight of the Legion of Honour in 2022.

 Personal life

 Niel's domestic partner is French businesswoman Delphine Arnault, who is a director and executive vice president at Louis Vuitton, and the chairwoman and chief executive officer of Dior.
 She is the daughter of Bernard Arnault.
-Niel has a son (Joseph, né en 2016) and a daughter (Élisa, née en 2012) with her and two sons (Jules and John, born in 2000 and 2002) from a previous relationship, and lives in the 16th arrondissement of Paris.
+Niel has a son (Joseph, born in 2016) and a daughter (Élisa, born in 2012) with her and two sons (Jules and John, born in 2000 and 2002) from a previous relationship, and lives in the 16th arrondissement of Paris.

 Since 2013, he has also owned a five star hotel in French ski resort Courchevel.
-In 2016, he acquired the Hôtel Lambert an hôtel particulier from 1640 on the Île Saint-Louis, in the 4th arrondissement of Paris for more than $226 million, to be reportedly used as the headquarters for Niel’s cultural foundation.
+In 2016, he acquired the Hôtel Lambert an hôtel particulier from 1640 on the Île Saint-Louis, in the 4th arrondissement of Paris for more than $226 million, to be reportedly used as the headquarters for Niel's cultural foundation.